-- vii. supports the recovery of centres that sustained significant damage or significant population loss from their catchment, including the Central City, Linwood, and identified Neighbourhood Centres; - viii. enhances their vitality and amenity and provides for a range of activities and community facilities; - ix. manages adverse effects on the transport network and public and private infrastructure; - x. is efficiently serviced by infrastructure and is integrated with the delivery of infrastructure; and - xi. recognises the values of, and manages adverse effects on, sites of significance to Ngāi Tahu and natural waterways (including waipuna).
+- vii. supports the recovery of centres that sustained significant damage or significant population loss from their catchment, including the Central City, Linwood, and identified Neighbourhood Centres; - viii. enhances their vitality and amenity and provides for a range of activities and community facilities; - ix. manages adverse effects on the transport network and public and private infrastructure; - x. is efficiently serviced by infrastructure and is integrated with the delivery of infrastructure; and - xi. recognises the values of, and manages adverse effects on, Sites of Ngāi Tahu Cultural Significance identified in Appendix 9.5.6 and natural waterways (including waipuna).